Regina Askia-Williams

-Regina Askia-Williams (born Imaobong Regina of Askia Usoro on 16 December 1967) is a Nigerian-born, American-based actress, model, and former beauty Queen of the University of Lagos titleholder.
+Regina Askia-Williams (born Imaobong Regina Askia Usoro on 16 December 1967) is a Nigerian-born, American-based actress, model, and former beauty Queen of the University of Lagos titleholder.
 She received her certification as a Family Nurse Practitioner (FNP) and practices in New York City.
 She writes and speaks publicly advocating for African outreach in children's health, education, and economic development.

 Career

 Beauty pageants

 In 1988, Askia-Williams, a former medical student who had transferred from the University of Calabar to the University of Lagos, was crowned Miss Unilag.
 That same year, she placed second in the Most Beautiful Girl in Nigeria (MBGN) contest.
 In 1989, she assumed the title of MBGN when winner Bianca Onoh resigned.
 In 1990, Askia-Williams represented Nigeria at Miss Charm International held in Leningrad, Russia, and came second.
 She was the first Nigerian to compete at the Miss International pageant in Japan, where she was awarded most outstanding traditional costume.